Edith Nesbit retells twenty of Shakespeare’s iconic plays in accessible prose for children, exploring themes of love, loss, and humanity.

 will contain mild spoilers

 Minor references to romantic relationships; no explicit content.
+Minor implied sexual coercion in some plots; not graphic or central.

 Moderate violence in retellings of tragedies like Macbeth and Hamlet; toned down for children.